 When a vehicle is no longer suitable for use, it should be brought to a vehicle recycling facility (ATF).
 The ATF will then issue the registered owner with a Certificate of Destruction so they will no longer be liable for motor tax.

 The first step of the ELV treatment process is depollution.
 This process involves the removal of hazardous materials such as oils, fuel, fluids, batteries and explosive components (e.g. air bags) from the ELV.
 The ELV may also be dismantled to obtain spare parts for reuse and components for recycling.
 Commonly removed spare parts include mirrors, lights and engine parts.
 Tyres and catalytic converters are generally removed for recycling.

 In the next step of the treatment process, the depolluted ELV is shredded at a metal recycling facility.
 The shredded ELV material is then segregated into ferrous and non-ferrous metal and non-metal material.

 The shredded metal is melted to make new metal products.
 The non-metallic shredded material undergoes further treatment.

-Vehicle manufacturers, distributors and importers have obligations to meet the ELV Directive targets.
-An ELV producer compliance scheme, ELV Environmental Services (ELVES), was launched in 2017.
+Ireland's producer compliance scheme for ELVs, ELV Environmental Services (ELVES), was established in 2017.
 It works on behalf of vehicle manufacturers, distributors and importers to improve the ELV processing in Ireland and enable its member to meet their regulatory responsibilities.
 ELVES also promote a network of ATFs to encourage vehicle owners to recycle ELVs at permitted ATFs.

-The EPA uses information provided by ATFs and other waste facilities, to gather data on ELV collection and processing.
-This data is supplemented by information from the Society of the Irish Motor Industry (SIMI), ELVES, National Waste Collection Permit Office (NWCPO) and the Department of Transport, Tourism & Sport.
+The EPA uses information provided by ATFs through the National Waste Collection Permit Office (NWCPO) and other waste facilities, to gather data on ELV collection and processing.
+This data is supplemented by information from the Society of the Irish Motor Industry (SIMI), ELVES and the Department of Transport.